“Honey, don’t you think it was wrong to interrupt my song?”

 These come together remarkably fast.
 While oven pre-heats, grease a muffin pan – cut muffins rounds into pieces – fill muffin pan – bake 10 minutes – ice muffins while cooling – let cool at least 2 minutes and eat.

 I only have mini muffin pans for reasons that are deeply personal so I had to tweak the full-size muffin recipes.
 I believe these mini muffins are actually superior.
-More muffins from the can – makes you feel like a giant – better portion control.
+More muffins from the can.
+They make you feel like a giant.
+Plus, you get better portion control.
 Most of the recipes I found suggest microwaving the icing.
 I do not own a microwave for a variety of deeply personal reasons so I set the icing on the warm stove to soften.
 Works just as nicely and do not take up valuable Brooklyn counter space.

 MONKEY MUFFIN IN YOUR SOUL